BKD471/Amazon-Backend_OLD/README.md

 # it will be a monolith for sure,

 # there will be another amazon backend  project in future but with microservices architecture

+# I have not followed proper coding standards & lots of errors
+# so This Project will be re written, in new One
+# Stay Tuned